+It's rather annoying that Tatl berates you for not knowing information about enemies if you ask her, but it almost makes sense.
+For one, she's only helping you because the door was literally slammed in her face and she needs you to get to Skull Kid.
+For two, she thinks Link is an idiot (at first, at least).
+For three, she gets mad when you ask for information about enemies Link has already faced in Ocarina of Time, so he should already know.
+Comparatively, Navi was specifically sent to assist Link, so she was much more willing to dispense information.
 This also ties in with what we see outside of battle.
 In Ocarina of Time, Navi tells Link a lot about what he is supposed to do, and in the final boss fight, bemoans her inability to help Link.
 Tatl, on the other hand, does not offer as much advice, and her cutscene time is more focused on her relationship with Skull Kid and Tael than with telling Link what to do.

 There is a rather disturbing piece of fridge horror when you consider the Deku Butler's Son.
 Since it is implied that the "tree" near the beginning of the game used to be the Butler's Son, it's not a tremendous stretch of the imagination to say that the son may have still been alive moments before.
 That is, until the Skull Kid came along and ripped the soul out of his body in order to turn you into a Deku.

 The Gerudo Pirates stealing the Zora eggs.
-Sure they're the key to the temple, but they're stealing eggs.
+Sure, they're the key to the temple, but they're stealing eggs.
 In other words, they're kidnapping children, and unborn children at that.
 No wonder Mikau went nuts.

 It's rather obvious that's why Mikau went after them despite apparently having no combat training (thus getting himself killed in the process) — there's some big hints that those are HIS unborn children the pirates stole.